Logan Township in Buckland in Auglaize County, Ohio — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Railroads & Streetcars.
 A significant historical date for this entry is March 24, 1923.

 Location.
 40° 37.459′ N, 84° 15.62′ W. Marker is in Buckland, Ohio, in Auglaize County.
 It is in Logan Township.
-Marker is on North Main Street, on the right when traveling north.
+It is on North Main Street, on the right when traveling north.
 Touch for map.
 Marker is at or near this postal address: 102 N Main Street, Buckland OH 45819, United States of America.
 Touch for directions.

-Photographed By Craig Doda, November 18, 2023
+Photographed by Craig Doda, November 18, 2023

 3. Nickel Plate Depot